Manufacturing of a 3D prototype for an industrial stagePrototech

 Rapid prototyping for thermoplastic injection

-Prototech Asia is a subsidiary of the Unimold Asia group (http://unimoldasia.com), specialising in making injection moulds.
+Prototech Asia is a subsidiary of the Unimold Asia group (http://unimoldasia.com), specializing in making injection molds.
 Prototech Asia was created to provide a rapid prototyping service.
-This phase of prototyping is usually performed before launching the series industrialisation of plastic parts.
+This phase of prototyping is usually performed before launching the series industrialization of plastic parts.
 The mastery of several rapid prototyping technologies allows us to manufacture 3D parts that are as close to reality as possible.
 In fact, our plastic parts allow the validation of visual and functional tests.
-Our workshop is able to simulate various applications, for example overmoulding of inserts and hinges to obtain a quality very close to the series injection parts.
+Our workshop is able to simulate various applications, for example, overmoulding of inserts and hinges to obtain a quality very close to the series injection parts.

-Once the prototyping phase was validated, Unimold continued the project development by creating a thermoplastic injection mould.
+Once the prototyping phase was validated, Unimold continued the project development by creating a thermoplastic injection mold.

-The advantages of 3D plastic machining and silicone moulding
+The advantages of 3D plastic machining and silicone molding

 Finally, these two technologies use manufacturing techniques whose technical constraints are closer to thermoplastic injection than 3D printing.
 This manufacturability indicator takes tapers/undercuts into account, for example.

 Our workshop is able to manufacture 3D plastic parts that are very close to series injected parts.
-Our prototypes make it possible to perform the validations necessary to move to the pre-industrialisation and industrialisation phases.
+Our prototypes make it possible to perform the validations necessary to move to the pre-industrialization and industrialization phases.
 Do not hesitate to ask us if you require rapid prototyping.
-You can send us your questions and projects by e-mail to firstname.lastname@example.org or via our quotation request page.
-For more information about thermoplastic moulding, you can also visit the Unimold Asia website.
+You can send us your questions and projects by e-mail to email@example.com or via our quotation request page.
+For more information about thermoplastic molding, you can also visit the Unimold Asia website.